mut0u/emacs.d/README.md

 emacs.d
 =======

-this is my emacs configure
+This is my emacs configure.

+I clone it from purcell/emacs.d and make a little change for coding Common Lisp instead of clojure.